-The Voice: Season 13
+The Voice: Season 14

 During the blind auditions, the decisions from the musician coaches are based solely on voice and not on looks.
 The coaches hear the artists perform, but they don't get to see them - thanks to rotating chairs.
 If a coach is impressed by the artist's voice, he/she pushes a button to select the artist for his/her team.
 At this point, the coach's chair will swivel so that he/she can face the artist he/she has selected.
 If more than one coach pushes his/her button, the power then shifts to the artists to choose which coach they want to work with.
 If no coach pushes his/her button, the artist is eliminated from the competition.

-Once the teams are set, the battle is on.
-Coaches dedicate themselves to developing their team of artists, giving them advice and sharing the secrets of their success, along with help from their celebrity advisors.
-During the battle rounds, the coaches pit two of their own team members against each other to sing the same song together in front of a studio audience.
+The coaches dedicate themselves to developing their team of artists, giving them advice and sharing the secrets of their success, along with help from their celebrity advisers.
+During the battle rounds, the coaches will pit two of their own team members against each other to sing the same song together in front of a studio audience.
 After the vocal battle, the coach must choose which of his/her singers will advance to the next round of competition, while the losing artist is available to be stolen by another coach.
 Each coach has two steals available during the battle rounds.

 At the end of the battle rounds, only the strongest members of each coach's roster remain and proceed to the knockout rounds.
-Here, the artists are paired against a teammate once more, but this time, they select their own songs to perform individually, while their direct competitor watches and waits.
-They are vying for their coach's confidence and decision to take them to the live shows.
-One superstar, universal advisor is on hand to work with all of the coaches and their teams as they prepare the artists for this challenge.
-But the coaches alone choose the winner, and the artist not selected is available to be stolen by another coach.
-Each coach has one steal available during the knockout rounds.
+Here, the artists will be paired against a teammate once more, but this time they will select their own songs to perform individually while their direct competitor watches and waits.
+They are vying for their coach's confidence and decision to take them to the final and crucial round before the live shows, the playoffs.

-In the final live-performance phase of the competition, the Top 12 artists compete each week against each other during a live broadcast.
-The television audience votes to save their favorite artists.
-The three artists with the lowest number of votes are eligible for the "Instant Save."
-These artists each perform a new song that represents why they should earn the save.
-Then, America has the opportunity to save their favorite performer by tweeting #VoiceSave along with the artist's name.
-The singers with the lowest number of votes are sent home each week.
-In the end, one is named "The Voice" and receives the grand prize of a recording contract.
+In the final live performance phase of the competition, the Top 12 artists will compete each week against each other during a live broadcast.
+The television audience will vote to save their favorite artists.
+Three artists with the lowest number of votes will be eligible for the "Instant Save."
+These artists will each perform a new song that represents why they should earn the save.
+America will then have the opportunity to save their favorite performer by tweeting out #VoiceSave along with the artist's name.
+The singers with the lowest number of votes will be sent home each week.
+In the end, one will be named The Voice and will receive the grand prize of a recording contract.